Roc Ya Body (Mic Check 1 2)

-"Roc Ya Body (Mic Check 1 2)" is the debut single of American hip hop group MVP featuring rapper Stagga Lee.
-Released on June 20, 2005, the single peaked at number five on the UK Singles Chart, number six on the Irish Singles Chart, number 15 on the Dutch Single Top 100, and number 82 on the US Billboard Hot 100.
+"Roc Ya Body (Mic Check 1 2)" is a song by American hip hop group MVP featuring rapper Stagga Lee.
+Released as their debut single in August 2003, it reached number 82 on the US Billboard Hot 100, becoming the first song issued on Casablanca Records to appear on the Hot 100 since Animotion's "I Want You" in 1986.
+In 2005, the song was released worldwide, peaking at number five on the UK Singles Chart, number six on the Irish Singles Chart, and number 15 on the Dutch Single Top 100.
 The group released a follow-up single called "Bounce, Shake, Move, Stop!" in the United Kingdom the following year.

 Music video

 In the music video, the main singer opens a gate to reveal many scantily clad dancers who then dance around the group.